siberianfox/tinygwiki/Troubleshooting.md

 See also: [Homing Troubleshooting](https://github.com/synthetos/TinyG/wiki/TinyG-Homing-and-Limits-Troubleshooting)

 ## Motor(s) hums but doesn't move
-PROBLEM: One or more motors hums but the motors don't move.
+**PROBLEM**: One or more motors hums but the motors don't move.
 It doesn't matter how you set the current pots - it still happens.
 VARIANT: ...but it worked yesterday.

 OTHER SYMPTOMS: Buffer corruption; machine wanders off aimlessly in the middle of a file; erratic operation in general

-DIAGNOSIS #1: The power supply might be inadequate and be collapsing under load, or it might be excessively noisy.
+**DIAGNOSIS #1**: The power supply might be inadequate and be collapsing under load, or it might be excessively noisy.
 If you have a VOM you can test the voltage - or better yet use an oscilloscope to test the voltage and look at how clean the waveform is.
 A setup with 3 NEMA17 motors usually requires a power supply of at least 4 amps.
 3 NEMA23's requires at least 6 amps.
 We have seen supply/noise problems on power supplies that are under-rated for the load, and on cheap supplies that do not regulate well.

 Also the board runs better at 24 - 30 volts than 12 volts.
 The motors are snappier and don't heat up as much as they do with lower voltages (this is not a typo - it's true - higher voltage makes the motors and driver chips run cooler as they spend less time in switching).

-DIAGNOSIS #2: The current setting pot is broken.
+**DIAGNOSIS #2**: The current setting pot is broken.
 If the pot has failed CLOSED then the current reference voltage will prevent the driver from delivering any current.
 This is more likely to occur on the v6 and earlier boards that use the [Murata PVG3G502C01R00](http://www.mouser.com/ProductDetail/Murata/PVG3G502C01R00/?qs=%2fha2pyFadujnuS%2ft7JadhCuZJcqCPg4UcIYXtdCnkEtP24rXvClytw%3d%3d) 3mm silver pots than the v7 that uses the Bourns 5mm tan pots.

 ## System Shuts Down and Generates an ER Message
-PROBLEM: The system shuts down sporadically during cutting, or randomly at startup or during other operations.
+**PROBLEM**: The system shuts down sporadically during cutting, or randomly at startup or during other operations.
 It generates a message like this:
 <pre>
 {“er”:{“fb”:370.08,”st”:27,”msg”:”System shutdown”,”val”:1}}
 </pre>

-DIAGNOSIS: This is most often the result of a noisy limit switch line.
+**DIAGNOSIS**: This is most often the result of a noisy limit switch line.
 Check these conditions:
 * One or more limit switches are wired and enabled, e.g. $xsx=3, $ysn=2, etc. See [Limit and Homing Switches](https://github.com/synthetos/TinyG/wiki/TinyG-Homing#switch-configuration)
 * Occurs during movement but not when still.
 May be indicative of motor noise getting into the switch lines.
 * A spindle is on.
 Spindles can generate a lot of electrical noise which can get into the switch lines.
 * If the "val" is something other than 1 this may indicate an internal memory or other error.
 TinyG shuts down for safety reasons if memory corruption is detected.
 Please contact the Synthetos gmail address if you see this.

-SOLUTIONS: There is no silver bullet to stopping erratic limit switch closures, except of course turning off the switches.
+**SOLUTIONS**: There is no silver bullet to stopping erratic limit switch closures, except of course turning off the switches.
 Try the following steps.
 * It's best to address noise at the source.
 Cheap brush spindles tend to be the noisiest.
 Higher quality spindles generate less noise both electrically and mechanically, and often are brushless.
 Some steps to quiet an electrically noisy spindle:
  * Replace or clean the spindle brushes if it is a brush type
  * Wind the AC cord through a ferrite torroid